-Recently I was honored to be one of the first to try “The Prismatic” a new razor by Phoenix Artisan Accoutrements (PAA).
+Recently I was honored to be one of the first to try “The Prismatic” (affiliate link), a new razor by Phoenix Artisan Accoutrements (PAA).
 This razor has been created in tribute to a particular model by the Kirby Beard & Company (KBC) a British firm that distributed French made safety razors from approximately the 1920s-1940s.
 To the few that own these vintage pieces of art, it’s been said that these razors shave flawlessly and may be some of the best performing safety razors ever produced.

 So why haven’t you heard about this wonderful vintage razor?
 If you’re from the USA, there’s a good chance your grandfathers and great-grandfathers never did either.
 These razors were never mass distributed outside of Europe and the factory was destroyed during WW II before they had a chance to make it to American soil.
 There were many razor concepts out there that never made it to the USA and some of these are the best kept secrets in wet shaving.
 Here is a prime example of one of those “secrets.”